lazaralex98/yield-offsetter/docs/YieldOffseterVault.md

 function deposit() external payable
 ```

-Deposit an `amount` of MATIC, to be later supplied to the Aave pool as WMATIC
+Send an amount of MATIC, that gets stored as WMATIC in this vault

+*TODO I&#39;m keeping this MATIC native deposits because 1. it won&#39;t matter if we go multi-asset 2.
+Toucan offseting can only be done on Polygon for now*

 ### deposits